JCSDA/jedi-docs/docs/cloud/cluster.rst

 If you switch from one to the other you should first run :code:`module purge`.
 You can disregard any error messages you see about being unable to locate modulefiles.

 Now you are ready to :doc:`build your preferred JEDI bundle <../developer/building_and_testing/building_jedi>`.
+You can run :code:`ctest` as usual but it will only run on one node.
+To run across multiple nodes, read on.

 .. _awspc-run:

 Running JEDI Applications across nodes
 --------------------------------------

-The ParallelCluster AMI used for JEDI employs the `Slurm workload manager <https://slurm.schedmd.com/documentation.html>`_ to launch and coordinate applications across multiple compute nodes.
+The ParallelCluster AMI used for JEDI employs the `Slurm workload manager <https://slurm.schedmd.com/documentation.html>`_ to launch and coordinate modules and applications across multiple compute nodes.
+Working with slurm will likely be familiar to any JEDI users who have experience running parallel jobs on HPC systems.

 So, after compiling your bundle, you will want to create a run directory and create a slurm batch script within it.
 A slurm batch script is just a file with contents similar to the following example: